 SFAC elections begin in early September when FINRA publishes an Election Notice announcing vacancies on the SFAC and soliciting candidate nominations.
-This Election Notice sets forth the procedures for an individual to have his or her name added to the ballot.
-Any individual who meets the eligibility requirements will be certified as a candidate and included on the ballot.
+This Election Notice sets forth the procedures for individuals to have their name added to the ballot.
+Individuals who meet the eligibility requirements will be certified as candidates and included on the ballot.
 Ballots are mailed in October to the executive representatives of firms eligible to vote in the election, with the voting period concluding in November.

-SFAC Member Vacancies to Fill in 2018
+SFAC Member Vacancies to Fill in 2019 (Term January 2020 - December 2022)